joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6465748/2025/07/01/nba-nbc-coverage-ahmed-fareed/

 **Zohran Mamdani Wins Democratic Primary for New York City Mayor**\
 `Mr. Mamdani, a state assemblyman and democratic socialist, won by a 12-point margin.
-He was officially declared the winner on Tuesday after ranked-choice tabulations were run.`\
+He was declared the winner on Tuesday after ranked-choice tabulations were run.`\
 https://nytimes.com/2025/07/01/nyregion/mamdani-wins-mayor-primary-nyc.html

 **NHL contract grades: Jake Allen is a solid '1B' for Devils at a reasonable price**\